PriyamPritamPanda/Team53_Adobe_InterIIT_13.0/Task2/Finetuning/README.md

 # Artifact Group Classification with Qwen2-VL-7B-Instruct

-This repository provides an end-to-end implementation for classifying image artifacts into predefined groups using a Hugging Face `Qwen2-VL-7B-Instruct` model.
+This repository folder an end-to-end implementation for classifying image artifacts into predefined groups using a Hugging Face `Qwen2-VL-7B-Instruct` model.
 The script handles dataset preparation, feature engineering, and fine-tuning with LoRA for efficient model adaptation.

 ---